-Todd Samorowski is the Founder and Managing Director of Adventure Alternatives, which was established in 2000.
+Todd Samorowski is the Founder of Adventure Alternatives, which was established in 2000.
 Todd has a Bachelor of Arts in Leisure Management from Griffith University and has been working in the Outdoor Education Industry since 1997.
 He has been a board member of the Queensland Outdoor Recreation Federation for 5 years and the President for 3 years.

 We deliver School Camps.
 Primarily these are run over a 1, 3, 5 or up to 12 day duration with either a Centre-based program or an Expedition Style journey.
 We have run a huge variety of programs since we started back in 2000 and can tailor any program to suit your desired outcomes.
 We specialise in providing outdoor education programs for Grade 5 to 11 connecting to the National Curriculum.